Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Prerogative- an exclusive right, power, immunity, or privilege, etc., exercised by virtue of rank, office, or the like; the prerogatives of a Christian.

-Pretense- disguise, mask, deceit, fabrication, hoax.
+Pretense- disguise, mask, deceit, fabrication, hoax, false appearance.
+Pretend.

-Prevalent- ordinary, usual, common, familiar, universal, predominant.
+Prevalent- ordinary, usual, common, familiar, dominant, universal, predominant, prevailing.
+Widely established or practiced.

-Pristine- having its original purity; uncorrupted, unadulterated, undefiled, unpolluted, untouched, unused.
+Pristine- having its original purity; quintessence, uncorrupted, unadulterated, undefiled, unpolluted, untouched, unused.
 Pertaining to the earliest period or condition; primitive excellent condition.

-Procreate- infanticate, beget, propagate, generate.
+Procreate- infanticate, beget, propagate, generate, reproduce, breed, engender, copulate.

 Progeny- 1) a descendant or offspring, as a child, plant, or animal.
 2) Something that originates or results from something else.

 Prolific- 1) producing offspring, young, fruit, etc., abundantly; highly fruitful: a prolific pear tree.
 2) Producing in large quantities or with great frequency.
 Highly productive: a prolific writer.
+Proliferate.

 Propensity- leaning, proclivity, trend, drift, aim, inclination, bias, predisposition, tendency.